How to get offered a place at the world's best boarding schools

 For all your strengths, academic achievements, and outstanding personal traits, the best boarding schools are often also very selective.
 A rejection from the school of your choice is not a reflection that you're "not good enough".
 It's often more about being the right match for that particular school.

 So set out to apply to multiple schools and keep your options open.
-Students applying through the UWC Global Selection Programme have the opportunity to apply to multiple campuses through a single application, and we encourage them to do so.
+Students applying through the UWC Global Selection Programme have the opportunity to apply to multiple campuses through a single application, and we encourage them to choose up to four.
 But you might also consider applying to other boarding schools too.
 This might maximise your chance of being accepted to a school that you love, and that fits you perfectly.

 Joining a UWC boarding school